AvolitesLtd/TitanManual/docs/effects/shape-generator.md

 playback [Options](../cues/playback-options.md) to give you more options at show time; you can also control the size and speed from separate [Size Master and Speed Master faders](../running-the-show/playback-controls.md#speed-and-size-masters).
+For Dimmer shapes, the fader controls the shape size by default.

 You can use shapes in a cue list, see
 [Shape Tracking in Cue Lists](../cue-lists/creating-a-cue-list.md#shape-tracking-in-cue-lists)